 Who is in the vision with a message calling for help?
 Kodai, who is the target of government monitoring, heads alone for the moon…

 An anxious Kodai returns to the former Far East District Headquarters underground.
-When a sizable number of armed men arrive at the site, he is ushered into a hiding place by Klaus Kiman (disguising himself as an Earthman), who informs him that all the members of Yamato’s crew are being monitored.
-He says to visit Varel at the Garamillas lunar embassy, who has information about the vision.
+When several armed men arrive at the site, he is ushered into a hiding place by Klaus Kiman (disguising himself as an Earthman), who informs him that all the members of Yamato’s crew are being monitored.
+He says that Garmillas owes Yamato a debt, and to visit Varel at the Garamillas lunar embassy, for more information about the vision.

-As Planet Telezart is “cocooned,” Zordar is aware that Teresa has sent the message and orders the White Comet to advance.
+As Planet Telezart is “cocooned,” Zordar is made aware that Teresa has sent the message and he orders the Imperial Planet Gatlantis to advance.
 Their target is Earth…

 Episode 2 notes